 Contrast and colour use are vital to digital accessibility.
 Accessible content benefits everyone.
 This guide provides some low-effort tips on colour and text contrast that you can apply to improve text readability of your learning resources and will also result in a higher accessibility score with Ally.

 Note: Ally is the built-in accessibility tool in Learning Space.
-When uploading learning resources or documents to Learning Space, Ally's contrast checker verifies if there is enough contrast between the text colour and its background colour and assigns an accessibility score to that resource.
+Ally's contrast checker verifies if there is enough contrast in a document between the text colour and its background colour and assigns an accessibility score to that resource.
+Text with poor contrast can be difficult to read for everyone, but especially for students with visual impairments such as colour blindness.
+Ally uses the contrast requirements specified as part of the WCAG 2.1 AA guidelines.
 For more details on Ally, view the Make documents accessible on Learning Space guide.

 - Colour contrast and accessibility